theastrocat/PyDS_101_PK/Part_0/README.md

 ## Installing Python 3.7 with Anaconda Suite:
 * Navigate to [Anaconda download page](https://www.anaconda.com/download/)
-* Click to download and install for Windows using the installer.
+* Click to download and install Python 3.7 for Windows using the installer.
-* When prompted please click "Add Anaconda to my PATH environment variable"
+* When prompted please click "Add Anaconda to my PATH environment variable".

+## Launching Jupyter:
+* Right click inside the directory where this file was cloned to.
+* Click GIT BASH Here
+* Run `jupyter notebook`
+* When they Jupyter Notebook kernel GUI appears in your default web browser, click on `Part_0.ipynb`.